morrisonkey/my-first-phaser-app-TUTORIAL/README.md

 ####"because you are what you eat, but sometimes you are what eats you."

-Reincarnage is a WDI project of your fellow GA students.
+Reincarnage is a phaser game made by a me and a friend.
+It too was our first phaser game.
 [play it here](http://reincarnage.herokuapp.com)